harrylerman/drone_scripts/README.md

 There are also tlogs and those tlogs converted to csv's from flights on: June 2 2022; May 24 2022 (csv is zipped).

 Note: these csv-converted tlogs don't use commas as delimiters to avoid issues with commas in some of the warning messages and issues with lists (ex: battery cell voltages).
-To view/manipulate in MS Excel, use Data -> Get Data -> From Text/CSV, and ensure the correct delimiter should auto-select.
+To view/manipulate in MS Excel, use Data -> Get Data -> From Text/CSV, and the correct delimiter should auto-select.
 It's preferred/better to use the python csv module to manipulate data in these files.
-But, if doing something in Excel, to save the file: save as type "text (tab delimited)" and the resulting .txt file can then be renamed to .csv.